-IMPROPER If the investigation reveals improper conduct that did not rise to the CONDUCT level of prohibited conduct or bullving, the District may take action level of prohibited conduct or bullying, the District may take action in accordance with the Student Code of Conduct or any other appropriate corrective action.
+If the investigation reveals improper conduct that did not rise to the level of prohibited conduct or bullying, the District may take action in accordance with the Student Code of Conduct or any other appropriate corrective action.

+CONFIDENTIALITY

-CONFIDENTIALITY To the greatest extent possible, the District shall respect the privacy of the complainant, persons against whom a report is filed, and witnesses.
+To the greatest extent possible, the District shall respect the privacy of the complainant, persons against whom a report is filed, and witnesses.
 Limited disclosures may be necessary in order to conduct a thorough investigation.

+APPEAL

-APPEAL A student who is dissatisfied with the outcome of the investigation may appeal through FNG(LOCAL), beginning at the appropriate level.
+A student who is dissatisfied with the outcome of the investigation may appeal through FNG(LOCAL), beginning at the appropriate level.

+RECORDS RETENTION

-RECORDS RETENTION Retention of records shall be in accordance with CPC(LOCAL).
+Retention of records shall be in accordance with CPC(LOCAL).